Cost of Unblocking a Toilet

 How Much To Unblock a Toilet?

-These days, the average toilet unblocker costs between £30 and £200. of course, this depends on what’s triggered the problem and how challenging it is to unclog.
+These days, plumbers typically charge between £30 and £200 to unblock a toilet.
+Of course, this depends on what’s triggered the problem and how challenging it is to unclog.

-As for a simple pan blockage, your plumber can usually sort this with a plunger or snake.
+Your local plumber can usually sort a simple pan blockage with a plunger or snake.
 Typically, you’ll pay around £30–£60 and it takes less than an hour.
 Are the pipes outside your toilet blocked?
 Then this is pricier at about £80–£100 for rodding.
-It’ll cost a little more if jetting is needed – roughly £150–£200
+It’ll cost a little more if jetting is needed – roughly £150–£200.

-Emergency call-outs or London jobs will be a tad costlier.
+Emergency call-outs or London jobs will usually cost more.
 Plumbers charge a call-out fee, not to mention a steeper first-hour rate.
 Does your toilet keep blocking?
-You might need a CCTV drain survey to find the root cause.
-And these mostly cost £90–£500.
+You might need a CCTV drain survey to find the root cause, which costs £90–£500 on average.

 Need urgent help?
 See our emergency plumber cost guide.